rubenseyer/romanesco/README.md

 The system comes with support for parsing digital receipts from two of the biggest grocery store chains in Sweden, ICA and Willys.

+Romanesco 'learns' the categorization of articles (by referencing the latest instance in the database), so it quickly almost automatically categorizes uploaded receipts.

+Additionally there is **beta** support for automatically retrieving these receipts from Willys, using the automation components _botccoli_.

 ## Installation
 Cloning and using `pip install .` will do the right thing.
 Romanesco is designed to be used behind some other authentication system